akasten/signingframework/README.md

 The parameter `-i` specifies the file name of the input graph.
 Several example files can be found in the folder `examples`.
 The parameter `-o` specifies the file name of the signed output graph.
 If the file already exists, it will be overwritten.
 The parameters `-sk` and `-pk` specify the file name of the private key and public key, respectively.
 Both keys must be part of the same key pair.
 Signature keys can be created using the interactive mode of the framework.
 The parameter `-c` specifies the configuration of the framework used for signing the graph.
-Detailed information about the characteristics of the four configurations are provided at an [external web site](http://icp.it-risk.iwvi.uni-koblenz.de/wiki/Graph_Signing_Functions).

 Given a key pair consisting of the private key `my_private.key` and the public key `my_public.key`, signing the example graph `example_05.trig` with the configuration `carroll-2003` can be done with the following command:
 ```